knightfall/PokerHandRank/README.md

 ## Running the program

-In the directory of the program, execute the command below. the command below assumes the test file is in the program directory..
+In the directory of the program, execute the command below. the command below assumes the test file is in the program directory.

 ### Windows CMD